sayedalfeki/sayedalfeki/README.md

 - 👋 Hi, I’m @sayedalfeki
-- 👀 I’m interested in mobile application
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning datastructurs and algorithme
-- 💞️ I’m looking to collaborate on mobile application
+- 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me selfeki207@gmail.com

 <!---